Brit200313/Bloccit/README.md

 ## Tested with Magnum CI

-Magnum PI would be proud!
+Magnum PI would be proud with how these tests are passing!